-- What is your "personal rate of return" - the rate of return, based on the income you need, that you may have to earn to avoid running short of money during retirement? - What are the potential benefits of delaying your Social Security - Can your current income and savings last throughout retirement? - taxes and inflation have on your income - your spouse have - How can a down retirement income strategy?
+- What is your "personal rate of return" - the rate of return, based on the income you need, that you may have to earn to avoid running short of money during retirement? - What are the potential benefits of delaying your Social Security benefits? - Can your current income and savings last throughout retirement? - What impact can taxes and inflation have on your income needs? - If you pass away, will your spouse have enough income? - How can a down market impact your retirement income strategy?